nejati92/wallet-api/README.md

 - Improve error handling and have types (ie failed validation)
 - Encrypt secrets manager
 - Consider using SQL for transactions and look into building resolvers to get data out of RDS.
+- MOVE VTL templates out of deploy code to a file
 - No Pagination on transactions
 - Nonce queueing ( currently one tx at a time)
 - Transaction monitor uses the queue retry to see if it is accepted by the blockchain,after 5 retries moves it to DLQ.This is not a great design because transaction mining can take longer then 5 retries.
 Think of increasing the retries and wait time in between or use cron lambdas.